 Have Your Say in Your Community

 With the update of the York Region Official Plan (ROP), residents and stakeholders have been invited to participate in shaping the Region’s future communities through public engagement activities.
-The proposed ROP for adoption will be presented to York Regional Council on June 16, 2022.
+The proposed ROP was adopted by Regional Council on June 30, 2022.

 About the project

 York Region is anticipated to grow to approximately 2.02 million residents and 990,000 jobs by 2051.
 Our goal is to build healthy and complete communities, where residents of all abilities and ages can live, work and play.